 |

-When My Heart Goes Dark, I Turn the Porch Light On, by Jane Underwood
+Jane Underwood – When My Heart Goes Dark, I Turn the Porch Light On

 Forged in the aftermath of a metastatic cancer diagnosis, these intimate poems keep stumbling into wonder.
 “Sharp, poignant, funny, tough, tart, sweet – like Jane herself, who lived life on her own terms and sang about it.” ~ Alison Luterman.
 The manuscript of this book was on her nightstand when she died in February, 2016.
 Her closest friends published it with her blessings.
 Amazon